 - The Eligible Author of the highest rated Submission that is an article focusing on the Pop Music Genre, shall receive $250.00 (U.S. Dollars);

-- The Eligible Author of the highest rated Submission that is an article focusing on the Concert Music Genre, shall receive $250.00 (U.S. Dollars).
+- The Eligible Author of the highest rated Submission that is an article focusing on the Concert Music Genre, shall receive $250.00 (U.S. Dollars); and

-- The Eligible author of the highest rated Submission that is a liner notes shall receive $500.00 (U.S. Dollars).
+- The Eligible Author of the highest rated Submission in the recording liner notes category shall receive $500.00 (U.S. Dollars).

 Notification Date of Award Recipients